rdiez/Tools/Autotools/README.txt

 You should NEVER run this script as root nor attempt to upgrade your system's Autotools versions.
-In order to use the new Autotools just built by this script, temporary prepend the full path to the "bin" subdirectory underneath the installation directory to your $PATH variable, see option --prefix below.
+In order to use the new Autotools just built by this script, temporary prepend the full path to the "bin" subdirectory underneath the installation directory to your PATH variable, see option --prefix below.

 Syntax:
   DownloadAndBuildAutotools.sh  [options...]